Triangle Park (Quezon City)

 Triangle Park, also known as the Quezon City Central Business District, is a 250 ha central business district in Quezon City, Philippines.
 It is organized around five districts namely: Commons, Downtown Hub, Emporium, Residences at Veterans and Triangle Exchange.

-It is one of the three existing main business districts of the city - alongside Eastwood City in Libis and Araneta Center in Cubao.
+It is one of the three existing main business districts of the city - alongside Eastwood City in Bagumbayan and Araneta City in Cubao.
 It is also one of two business districts currently being developed or redeveloped, the other being Neopolitan Business Park in Novaliches.

 This business district spans from the East and North Triangles to the Quezon Memorial Circle also encompassing the Veterans Memorial Medical Center (VMMC) property along North Avenue.
 The World Bank dubbed the project as “the center of gravity of commercial developments in Metro Manila in the coming years.”
 It is linked to the EDSA frontages and served by the LRT Line 1, and MRT Line 3 rail systems.
 The World Bank contracted the Japanese firm, Almec, to complete the framework plan.
 Two companies have been given permission to develop the remaining empty lots, Ayala Land in cooperation with the National Housing Authority (Philippines) for the North Triangle and Eton Properties Philippines of the Lucio Tan Group for the East Triangle.